-Detailed hikes descriptions you can read on the NPS website.
+Detailed hikes descriptions you can be read on the NPS website.

 Explore the Backcountry of Death Valley

-Death Valley National Park is the largest US park (outside of Alaska).
-Moreover, most of the park area is a wilderness.
-What’s more there are more than 1,000 miles of roads, many of them unpaved and rough to explore.
-If you plan backcountry experience like Racetrack Playa ore Eureka Sand Dunes you must have 4WD.
-What’s more, you can also sped the night in the backcountry.
-Car camping in a backcountry is allowed, but check all the rules before you go.
-Check the exact rules where camping is allowed and prohibited.
+Exploring the backcountry of Death Valley is one of the most adventurous things in this park.
+Park is the largest US park (outside of Alaska).
+Moreover, most of the park area is wilderness.
+Moreover, there are more than 1,000 miles of roads, many of which are unpaved and rough to explore.
+If you plan backcountry experiences like Racetrack Playa or Eureka Sand Dunes, you must have 4WD.

 Take a Trip to Death Valley from Las Vegas

-You can also consider one day trip from Las Vegas to Death Valley.
-This is great idea if you have limited time to explore.
-Thanks to the guided tours you will see all the most important attractions of the Death Valley National Park.
-During this full-day tour you will see the best Death Valley attractions: Badwater, Artists Pallet, Dantes Point, Zabriskie Point, Devils Golf Course, Mule Team Canyon and Furnace Creek.
+You can also consider one day trip from Las Vegas.
+This is an excellent idea if you have limited time to explore.
+Thanks to the guided tours, you will see all the most important attractions of the Death Valley.
+During this full-day tour, you will see the best Death Valley attractions: Badwater, Artists Pallet, Dantes Point, Zabriskie Point, Devils Golf Course, Mule Team Canyon, and Furnace Creek.

-If you only have a day in Death Valley and visit the park on your own we suggest focusing on Badwater Basin, Artist Palette Drive, Zabriskie Point, and Mesquite Dunes.
+If you only have a day, and visit the park on your own, we suggest focusing on Badwater Basin, Artist Palette Drive, Zabriskie Point, and Mesquite Dunes.

 If you have two days for your visit: add Dante’s View, Rhyolite Ghost Town, and the Ubehebe Crater to your itinerary.
-It’s perfect to visit Zabriskie Point for a sunrise or sunset.
+It’s perfect for visiting Zabriskie Point for a sunrise or sunset.
 In addition, consider some easier hiking trails.

-If you have three days for your visit in Death Valley do some hikes like Golden Canyon/Gower Gulch, Sidewinder Canyon, Desolation Canyon.
-Moreover, add to your itinerary the Harmony Borax Works, and if you have 4WD visit Racetrack Playa as well.
+If you have three days to visit Park, do some hikes like Golden Canyon/Gower Gulch, Sidewinder Canyon, and Desolation Canyon.
+Moreover, add the Harmony Borax Works to your itinerary, and if you have 4WD, visit Racetrack Playa.

-There are several hotels and campgrounds around Death Valley National Park where you can stay.
+There are several hotels and campgrounds around Death Valley where you can stay.
 However, it is worth booking in advance as their number is limited.

 Death Valley Hotels

-The Inn at Death Valley is one of the best, but most expensive resorts.
+The Inn at Death Valley is one of the best but most expensive resorts.
 It’s beautiful, comfortable, and peaceful.
 It is an oasis in the desert.
-It is located in close proximity to the parks.
+It is located near the park.
 All the rooms in the hotel are equipped with an apartment screen TV with cable channels.
 The rooms are equipped with a private bathroom with a shower.
-All rooms at The Inn at Death Valley are air-conditioned and include a desk.
-In addition, it offers a range of wellness facilities including a sauna and a fitness center.
+All rooms at The Inn are air-conditioned and include a desk.
+In addition, it offers a range of wellness facilities, including a sauna and a fitness center.
 Book it here.

 The Ranch At Death Valley is also a great choice.
 It provides accommodations with an outdoor swimming pool and a tennis court.
-What’s more, among the various facilities of this property are a garden, a terrace, and a bar.
-In addition, the location is perfect for exploring Death Valley National Park.
+What’s more, this property’s various facilities are a garden, a terrace, and a bar.
+In addition, the location is perfect for exploring Park.
 Check prices and book it.

 Best Western Pahrump Oasis is our choice.
-The price is affordable and the comfort is great.
+The price is affordable, and the comfort is excellent.
 We loved our stay there.
-It’s about an hour’s drive to Death Valley National Park but was a good distance to enjoy the sunrise and sunset.
-What’s more, it features 2 outdoor swimming pools, a hot tub, and a full-service business center.
+It’s about an hour’s drive to Death Valley National Park but was a reasonable distance to enjoy the sunrise and sunset.
+It also features 2 outdoor swimming pools, a hot tub, and a full-service business center.
 Book it here to get the best rate.

 Death Valley Campgrounds

 Death Valley Inn & RV Park is a perfect choice if you travel by RV.
-What’s more, it offers also rooms, and the prices are affordable.
-In addition is located in Beatty, Nevada, only 8.1 miles from the entrance to Death Valley National Park.
+Moreover, it also offers rooms, and the prices are affordable.
+In addition is located in Beatty, Nevada, only 8.1 miles from the entrance to National Park.
 This motel offers an outdoor pool, a hot tub, and a furnished terrace with BBQ facilities and shaded seating.
 Featuring modern furnishings, all of the nonsmoking guest rooms include free WiFi.